N-Channel IGBT

 Details

-Collector current for which the collector-emitter voltages in the open state are determined.
-The first element must be zero.
+Collector current, for which collector-emitter voltages are determined in the open state.
+The first element must be null.

-To model multiple N-Channel IGBTs in parallel, use a single N-Channel IGBT unit and multiply the value of this parameter by the number of IGBT devices to be modelled in parallel.
+To simulate multiple N-channel IGBTs in parallel, use one N-Channel IGBT block and multiply the value of this parameter by the number of IGBT devices that need to be simulated in parallel.

 |